 Watkins Glen Gorge Trail Details

 Watkins Glen is open year round.
 There is camping, a playground, a picnic area, hiking trails, a pool, and a gift shop.
+Watkins Glen Gorge Trail is not open in the winter months.
+The state park is open.
+The Gorge Trail will reopen for the 2021 season Memorial Day Weekend.

 COVID-19 Update: Due to COVID-19 guests are required to wear masks on the gorge trail and practice social distancing.
 The gorge is also one way at this time.
 Check the New York State website for the most up to date information.